Benjamincf0/AI/README.md

 # Neural Network From Scratch: Handwritten Digit Recognition

-A comprehensive neural network library built entirely from scratch using NumPy.
+A neural network library built entirely from scratch using NumPy.
 This project implements backpropagation, gradient descent, and various activation functions to create a deep learning system capable of recognizing handwritten digits with ~96% accuracy.

 ![Demo](assets/demo.gif)